cppitems/cppitems/items/018/item.md

-9 // item status
+1 // item status
-# (Preliminary) Exercise EX3.2
+# Exercise EX3.2

 This exercise is part **two** of three parts of EX3.
 See also [Item 000](https://cppitems.github.io/#/item/000) for an overview and deadlines.
 The submission deadline for EX3 (all three parts) is **Mo	11.01.2021, 4pm**.
 The sources related to EX3.2 are available at [Item 018](https://github.com/cppitems/cppitems/tree/master/items/018).

 ## Task description
-In this exercise it is your task to complete the implementation of a *smart pointer* class according to requirements specified using test cases.
+In this exercise it is your task to complete the implementation of a *smart pointer* class according to requirements specified using provided test cases.
 The class you should implement needs to provide functionality similar to a `std::unique_ptr`.
 An minimal starting point is provided in `unique_ptr.hpp`:
 ```pmans